tekpinar/correlationplus/README.md

 ## Quickstart
-There are three main scrips:
+There are four main scrips:
 * calculate
 * visualize
 * analyze
+* paths

 You can find details of each script with the following commands: